 “Then change it.
 You’ve the power to do that!”

 “Oh, sure!
-Assuming we could do that, what good would it do?
+Assuming we did do that, what good would it do?
 They don’t have the power to see you’re not bald!”

 Lannette snickered, and Gramma Kate gave her a playful shove.
 Then she patted my shoulder, saying, “Well, someday I’ll point that out to them!
 Although they are aware there were moments when I had wanted to rip my hair out!
 Some of this is true, you know!
 Behave, both of you!
 Remember where you are!”

 She moved away, and I said to Lannette, “Like we can forget?”